Insilico-org/proteoclock/README.md

 | SAMPLE_002 | IL6         | 6.12  |
 | SAMPLE_002 | TNF         | 5.34  |

+See the [`test_data` folder](https://github.com/Insilico-org/proteoclock/tree/main/proteoclock/materials/test_data) for sample data.
+Note that actual age values need to be provided in a separate file with matching `patiend_id` to carry statistical analytics downstream of age prediction.

 ## 📚 Core Components

 ### Clock Implementations